-The natural approach to breach data is to simply count up the categories, see what occurs more often and then draw some conclusions from that.
-But the challenge with that approach is that any conclusions drawn may be applied too broadly when the conclusions may not apply to everyone.
+The natural approach to breach data is to simply count the categories, see what occurs more often, and then draw some conclusions from that information.
+But the challenge with that approach is that any conclusions drawn may be applied too broadly if the conclusions don’t apply across the board.
 After working with breach data for a while, it becomes clear that different industries have different problems.
 Each industry shares some common traits, like they all deal with the same type of information, causing some industries to be targeted more or less than others.
-Organizations in the same industry are more likely to copy others in the same industry, so the breach data may also show some type of pattern because of that too.
+Organizations in the same industry are more likely to copy others in the same industry, so the breach data may also show some type of pattern because of that.

-The problem we are facing then is this:
+The problem then is this:

 Just how different (or similar) are the incidents across industries?

-This is a rather interesting challenge because the only thing we start with is a hunch that industries are in fact, different.
-The best approach with this question is some of clustering algorithm.
-If we are able to isolate variables across the industries than we will be able to calculate a “distance” between the industries in order to determine which are alike and which may display some unique traits.
+This is a rather interesting challenge because the only thing you start with is a hunch that industries are in fact, different.
+The best approach to this question is some of clustering algorithm.
+If you can isolate variables across the industries, you can calculate a “distance” between the industries in order to determine which are alike and which display some unique traits.

 You’ll begin this analysis by converting the VCDB data to a matrix.
-We haven’t worked much with matrices in R, but they are similar to a data frame in that they have fixed row and column widths (think of a spreadsheet cells which are “rows” long and “columns” wide).
-The unique aspect of matrices is that they can only contain one type of variable (such as just characters or just numeric).
-For this work you will convert the VCDB to a numeric matrix.
-Luckily the verisr package has a function for just such an occasion appropriately called veris2matrix().
-Begin by loading up the verisr package (see Chapter 7 if you haven’t installed it yet).
+You haven’t read much about matrices in R, but they are similar to a data frame in that they have fixed row and column widths (think of a spreadsheet cells which are “rows” long and “columns” wide).
+The unique aspect of matrices is that they can contain only one type of variable (such as just characters or just numbers).
+For this work, you will convert the VCDB to a numeric matrix.
+Luckily, the verisr package has a function for just such an occasion, and it’s appropriately called veris2matrix().
+Begin by loading the verisr package (see Listing 7-5 in Chapter 7 if you haven’t installed it yet).

-# if you haven't installed verisr yet, do these two steps:

-library(devtools)

-# now let's install the verisr package

-install_github("verisr", "jayjacobs")
+Listing 9-8

-# and load up the verisr library
+# requires package : verisr (7-5)

+# requires VCDB data from chapter 7 (see comments)

 library(verisr)

-# grab the incidents from the VCDB repository
+# if you have grabbed the incidents from the VCDB repository at

-# https://github.com/vz-risk/VCDB

-# set the dir to the incidents/ directly of that
+# https://github.com/vz-risk/VCDB you can set the directory to that

+# Otherwise, this should reference the data from chapter 7

-jsondir <- '../VCDB/incidents'
+jsondir <- '../ch07/data/vcdb/'

 # create a veris instance with the vcdb data

 vcdb <- json2veris(jsondir)

 # finally, you can convert veris object into a numeric matrix

 vmat <- veris2matrix(vcdb)

 # you may look at the size of

 # the matrix with the dim() command

 dim(vmat)

-## [1] 1733 272
+## [1] 1643 264

 TE: After the assignment to vmat, I get the following error:

 Error in colSums(final.matrix) :